A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Biasing Robust Coin Flip

-\item[Large-jump party sends a single message:] Clearly Step \eqref{alg:bigjumps} associates parties of the form $\partition_k^\largeP$ with at most one jump.
-It is clear that only parties of this form might have large jumps.
+\item[Large-jump party sends a single message:] Clearly \stepref{alg:bigjumps} associates parties of the form $\Party_k^\largeP$ with at most one jump, and it is clear that only parties of this form might have large jumps.